ProductOverviewAI ScreeningUse CasesRestaurantsBlog Contact Book A Demo →

 Why Workday is Being Sued Over AI Screening (And What It Means for You)

-Workday - one of the biggest players in hiring software - is being sued over its AI screening tools.
+Let's cut through the noise.
+Workday — one of the biggest players in hiring software — is being sued over its AI screening tools.
 But should you care?

 What's actually going on

-The plaintiff applied to 80-100+ jobs through systems powered by Workday.
+The case (Mobley v.
+Workday) centers on a simple claim: Workday's AI screening tools are automatically rejecting candidates in a way that may be discriminatory.
+The plaintiff applied to 80–100+ jobs through systems powered by Workday.
 Rejected every time.
 Often within minutes.
 Sometimes at weird hours.
+That's not a recruiter reviewing resumes — that's automation.

 Why this case is different

-Because if that answer becomes “yes,” every company using AI screening tools just inherited a new category of risk.
+Normally, if hiring discrimination happens, the employer is on the hook.
+This case asks a new question: Can the software vendor be responsible too?
+And the court didn't throw it out.
+If that answer becomes “yes,” every company using AI screening tools just inherited a new category of risk.

-The core issue: black box AI
+The core issue: black-box AI

 • Graduation dates → age proxy